 If this sounds familiar, you’re not alone.
 Many acne sufferers have never really been educated about their skin condition, except on a superficial level that leads them to pour money into quick fixes that often don’t work.

 It’s time to get educated about what acne really is.

 There are three primary medical terms to describe the skin conditions that are grouped under the “acne” umbrella:

-At a basic level, acne is the buildup of too many dead skin cells inside of pores.
-Healthy skin sheds one layer of dead skin cells daily.
-However, acne prone skin can shed up to five times that amount.
-Your skin can’t regulate that much excess of dead skin cells, which is why breakouts happen.
+At a basic level, acne is the buildup of too many dead skin cells inside your pores.
+Healthy skin sheds one layer of dead skin cells daily; acne-prone skin can shed up to five times that amount.
+Your skin can’t regulate the excess dead skin cells, which is why breakouts happen.

-This medical terminology simply means that your skin is retaining, or holding onto, too many dead skin cells.
+This medical terminology simply means that your skin is retaining too many dead skin cells.
 As a result, your pores don’t function the way they are supposed to.
 Although there are many contributing factors to acne, a major cause is genetic predisposition.
-In other words, you can thank mom and dad for your less than perfect complexion.
+In other words, you can thank mom and dad for your less-than-perfect complexion.

 The root cause of the friction could be any number of things, such as: